 Congressional Student Competitions

-Each year, I have the privilege of selecting artwork and apps created and designed by students from the 8th District in Congress as part of the Annual Congressional Art Competition and Congressional App Challenge.
+Each year, I have the privilege of selecting artwork and apps created and designed by students from the 8th Congressional District as part of the Annual Congressional Art Competition and Congressional App Challenge.

 Winners are honored in Washington, DC and their artwork and apps are displayed in the U.S. Capitol along with other winners throughout the country.